-The ECE program is designed to prepare individuals to be competent professionals.
-Graduates meet the New Hampshire Child Care Licensing (NHCCL) requirements for a lead teacher and center director (with some job-related experience).
-The campus offers flexibility in scheduling and course and career options.

-The Associate of Applied Science (A.A.S.) degree program provides a combination of theory and practical experience to prepare graduates for immediate entry into the ECE field or for transfer to a bachelor degree program.
-Graduates have approximately 300 hours of supervised experience with children of two different age levels (infant/toddler, preschool, primary grade), adhering to the NAEYC standards.
+The Early Childhood Education (ECE) program is designed to prepare individuals to work with children ages birth through 8 years in a variety of professional settings including but not limited to child care, public schools, early intervention, and Head Start.
+Graduates meet the New Hampshire Child Care Licensing (NHCCL) requirements for a lead teacher and center director and are eligible for many transfer opportunities including public school certification Pre-K through 3rd grade.
+The Associate of Applied Science degree program provides a combination of theory and practical experience related to child development, curriculum design, social & emotional competencies, family supports, and health and safety training.
+Graduates have approximately 300 hours of supervised experience with children of at least two different age levels (infant/ toddler, preschool, primary grade).

-In addition, the program offers four certificates that provide training for different aspects of early childhood education: Lead Teacher Certificate, Infant/Toddler Certificate, Special Education Certificate and Early Childhood Professional Certificate.
+In addition to the full degree, the program offers four certificates that provide training for different aspects of early childhood education: Early Childhood Lead Teacher Certificate, Infant/Toddler Lead Teacher Certificate, Special Education Certificate and Advanced Early Childhood Certificate.